-- 7.10 When an employee is appointed to fill a vacancy in an apprentice classification, such employee shall normally be placed at the beginning rate.
+- (c) Investigating water quality problems in the distribution system. - 7.10 When an employee is appointed to fill a vacancy in an apprentice classification, such employee shall normally be placed at the beginning rate.
 Notwithstanding the foregoing, the Agency and Union by written letter agreement consistent with the apprentice program will place or advance an employee to an appropriate wage step.
 Such appointments shall be based on the employee's knowledge, skill, efficiency, adaptability and physical ability demonstrated by prior performance duties that supplant the need for training in an apprenticeship.
-[Added 1993, 2003] - 7.11 Shift Differential Pay [Added 2003] - (a) Employees assigned to a shift during which the majority of their work time is between the hours of 3:00 p.m. and 11:00 p.m. ("PM shift") shall have their basic wage rate increased by 10% for the entire shift. - (b) Employees assigned to a shift during which the majority of their work time is between the hours of 11:00 p.m. and 7:00 a.m. ("night shift") shall have their basic wage rate increased by 15% for the entire shift. - 7.12 Effective January 1, 2004 employees in the Equipment Operator classification will receive a 5% increase in their rate of pay, in addition to any COLA that may be granted.
-The compensation range for the position will be increased 10%, in addition to the COLA approved for 2004.
-[Added 2003]
+[Added 1993, 2003] - 7.11 Shift Differential Pay - (a) Employees assigned to a shift during which the majority of their work time is between the hours of 3:00 p.m. and 11:00 p.m. ("PM shift") shall have their basic wage rate increased by 10% for the entire shift. - (b) Employees assigned to a shift during which the majority of their work time is between the hours of 11:00 p.m. and 7:00 a.m. ("night shift") shall have their basic wage rate increased by 15% for the entire shift.